-Fund Your Move with What You Don’t Need
+1. Fund Your Move With What You Don’t Need

-Create an inventory of your stuff before you start putting things in boxes, figure out what you don’t use or need, and consider selling any unneeded items that are in good condition.
+As you start packing, figure out what you don’t use or need, says The Spruce.
+Consider selling any unneeded items that are in good condition.
 You may make some money by having a garage sale or taking items to a consignment shop, and you’ll avoid moving items you don’t need.
-There are a number of websites where you can easily sell things from the comfort of your couch.
+There are a number of websites where you can easily sell things from the comfort of your couch, notes The Spruce.
 (If you do sell items online, though, make sure to always follow safety precautions, says the Better Business Bureau.)

-While hiring a moving company can take some of the stress out of relocating, you want to pick one that will do a great job at a reasonable rate.
-It doesn’t hurt to ask friends and family if they have any recommendations.
+Hiring a moving company may take some of the stress out of relocating, but how do you pick one that will do a great job at a reasonable rate?
+You may want to ask friends and family if they have any recommendations.
 Consumer Reports suggests checking customer reviews and Better Business Bureau reports online.
-You should also get written estimates from different moving companies, says Consumer Reports, and be wary of low estimates or companies that only provide estimates by phone.
+You should also get written estimates from three different moving companies, says Consumer Reports, and be wary of low estimates or companies that only provide estimates by phone.

 When you choose to move can have an impact on prices.
-If you are flexible with your dates, you may be able to get discounted rates if you move during the week or mid-month, because according to the American Moving and Storage Association, the busiest times to move are weekends and at the end of the month, and peak moving season is in the summer.
+According to the American Moving and Storage Association, the busiest times to move are weekends and at the end of the month, and peak moving season is in the summer.
 If you have some flexibility, you may be able to get a lower rate by scheduling your move for midweek, midmonth or outside of peak season.